dlangille/check_smartmon/README.md

 check_smartmon
 ==============

-A python script that wraps over smartctl to provide nagios-friendly output and exit statuses
+A python script that wraps over smartctl to provide nagios-friendly output and exit statuses.

-Forked from Nagios Exchange's [check_smartmon](http://exchange.nagios.org/directory/Plugins/Uncategorized/Operating-Systems/Linux/check_smartmon/details) in order to add features and update the code
+Forked from David Moreau Simard's [check_smartmon](https://github.com/dmsimard/check_smartmon) in order to work with Python 3.6